 Since the pixels of an OLED TV work individually, the entire screen doesn't light up for every image you see.
 So, if you're watching something with a lot of black colors, those pixels in the black area are actually turned off — making your content much more engaging and lifelike.
 However, OLED TV panels are costly to produce, which is why the Sony A8H costs as much as it does.

 5. How many HDMI ports do I need?

-Different TVs come with different numbers of HDMI ports, but how many do you really need?
+Different TVs come with varying numbers of HDMI ports, but how many do you really need?
 It all depends on how many devices you plan on plugging into your TV.

 Since Android TVs come with the Android TV interface built-in, you don't need a separate streaming box to access things like Netflix and Hulu — thus freeing up an HDMI port you'd otherwise need to use.
 Game consoles like the PS5, Xbox Series X|S, and Nintendo Switch connect to your TV via HDMI, so if you have any of those, you'll need to make sure you account for them.
 Some soundbars also connect with an HDMI cable, such as the Sonos Beam.
 And, if you have a Blu-ray player for local 4K playback, that also plugs in with — you guessed it — HDMI.

-As someone with a PS4, Xbox Series X, Nintendo Switch, and Sonos Beam, I utilize all four HDMI ports on my Hisense H9G Quantum.
-You may not have as many things plugged into your TV, and if not, four HDMI ports might be overkill.
+As someone with a Chromecast with Google TV, Xbox Series X, Nintendo Switch, and Sonos Beam, I utilize all four HDMI ports on my TV.
+However, you may not have as many things plugged into your TV, and if not, four HDMI ports might be overkill.
 Just make sure the TV you get has enough for the devices you do have, as there's no way to add additional HDMI outputs after the fact.